vcr/vcr/README.md

 ## FakeWeb or WebMock?

 VCR works fine with either FakeWeb or WebMock.
-Overall, WebMock has more features, and you'll need to use WebMock if you want to use VCR with an HTTP library besides `Net::HTTP`.
+Overall, WebMock has more features, and you'll need to use WebMock if you want to use VCR with an HTTP library besides Net::HTTP.
 However, FakeWeb is currently about three times faster than WebMock, so you may want to stick with FakeWeb if you don't need WebMock's additional features.
 You can see the [benchmarks](http://github.com/myronmarston/vcr/blob/master/benchmarks/http_stubbing_libraries.rb) for